List of DC Comics characters: P: Peek-a-Boo

 Peek-a-Boo (Lashawn Baez) is a DC Comics supervillain.
 She first appeared in The Flash (vol. 2) #180 (January 2002), and was created by Geoff Johns and Scott Kolins.

 Lashawn Baez was a graduate student at Central City Medical School, but put her studies aside to help her father Tomas when he got ill, requiring a kidney transplant.
 Lashawn tried to donate hers, but the procedure activated her latent metagene, granting her uncontrollable teleportation powers.
-In subsequent appearances, she battles the Flash before willingly turning herself in to the police.
+When Gorilla Grodd attacks Iron Heights, Peek-a-Boo escapes along with many other villains.
+She goes to the hospital to check on her father, only to learn that he had died after rejecting a kidney transplant.
+When the Flash came to the hospital, Lashawn, in grief and embittered by her incarceration, revealed to him that she wanted to be a hero like him whom she had idolized, but now considered him as an enemy.
+Lashawn allows herself to be arrested, believing that she has nothing left to live for.